 Because time of flight technology works on infrared rather than visible light, it also collects completely anonymous data.
 You will not need to adopt new practices to protect your customers.
 Further, it is unaffected by busy floor patterns or shadows.

 Though this technology is promising, not all manufacturers can boast excellent performance.
 It’s crucial to find a provider who can back up their accuracy claims.
-The Traf-Sys time of flight tracking system has a 99.5% accuracy rating, and we’ve backed this up with video validation.
+The Traf-Sys time of flight tracking system has a 99.5% accuracy rating, and we’ve backed this up with image processing validation.

 One other disadvantage of time of flight sensors is they tend to be more expensive to implement than stereo counters.
 If budget is a concern for you, you may prefer stereo occupancy monitoring solutions.